MEMORY storage engine (formerly known as

 MEMORY tables can have up to 64 indexes per

-table, 16 columns per index and a maximum key length of 3072 bytes.
+table, 16 columns per index and a maximum key length of 3072

-MEMORY table hash index has a high degree of
+MEMORY table hash index has a high degree

-key duplication (many index entries containing the same value),
+of key duplication (many index entries containing the same value),

 updates to the table that affect key values and all deletes are

 significantly slower.
-The degree of this slowdown is proportional to
+The degree of this slowdown is proportional

-cardinality).
+index cardinality).
 You can use a

-BTREE index to avoid
+to avoid this problem.

 MEMORY tables can have nonunique keys.
 (This is